We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Non-Custodial Fathers and Visitation Issues

 When the custody arrangement allows the non-custodial father to visitation privileges, it is the expectation of the court that the mother will comply with those arrangements.
-Should the custodial parent seek to deny visitation, consulting with a lawyer is the best possible way to stop those actions before they begin to have a negative impact on the child.
+Should the custodial parent seek to deny visitation, consulting with a lawyer is the possible way to stop those actions before they begin to have a negative impact on the child.